Growth Stocks

 Growth Stocks Library Archives

-During the pandemic, Texas Roadhouse implemented savvy strategies to support its businesses.
-Now, as the economy has normalized, we think it’s very well-positioned to capitalize on its popular offerings to keep attracting dine-in, pick-up and takeout customers.
-We recommend this stock as a Power Buy.
+During the pandemic, both Domino’s Pizza and Texas Roadhouse implemented savvy strategies to support their businesses.
+Now, going forward, we think each is well-positioned to capitalize on its popular offerings to keep attracting customers.
+Each stock also remains a buy.